nadu/ASL/README.md

 ASL JS Library (v0.2)
 ---------------------

 The ASL JS library is built to enable an ASL translation of words on your web page.
-Users of your web page can then double click on any word to see the American Sign Language representation of the word.
+Users of your web page can double click on any word to see the American Sign Language representation of the word.
 Check out a working example here -
 This is [a working example] (http://www.naduism.com/hacks/ASL/ "Example") built using the ASL JS library

 This library has a JavaScript file and a CSS file.
 To use,